decile-team/cords/README.md

 ## What is CORDS?

 [CORDS](https://cords.readthedocs.io/en/latest/) is COReset and Data Selection library for making machine learning time, energy, cost, and compute efficient.
 CORDS is built on top of pytorch.
-Deep Learning systems are extremely compute intensive today with large turn around times, energy inefficiencies, higher costs and resourse requirements (see https://arxiv.org/pdf/1907.10597.pdf and https://arxiv.org/abs/1906.02243 for more details on quantifications of these impacts).
+Deep Learning systems are extremely compute intensive today with large turn around times, energy inefficiencies, higher costs and resourse requirements [1,2].
 CORDS is an effort to make deep learning more energy, cost, resource and time efficient while not sacrificing accuracy.
 The following are the goals CORDS tries to achieve:

 <p align="center"><i><b>Data Efficiency</b></i></p>
 <p align="center"><i><b>Reducing End to End Training Time</b></i></p>